astriaorg/dev-cluster/README.md

 just create-cluster
 ```

-Then you can run the load-image command with your image name for instance if we have created a local image `astria-sequencer:local`
+Then you can run the load-image command with your image name.
+For instance, if we have created a local image `astria-sequencer:local`

 ```bash
 # load image into cluster
 just load-image astria-sequencer:local
 ```

-Now you can run the rest of the startup the full cluster.
+Now you can run the rest of the full cluster.

-If you already had a running cluster, you only need to redeploy the component with the custom image (see below).
+If you already had a running cluster, you only need to redeploy the component with the custom image [(see below)](#redeploying-deployments).
 If the image is a part of a rollup delete it and redeploy:

 ```
 just delete-rollup <ROLLUP_NAME>